 You can store these brownies on the counter in an airtight container or covered with plastic wrap for 3-4 days or in the refrigerator for a day or two longer than that.
 If refrigerated, we suggest pulling them out and letting them sit out on the counter for an hour to come to room temperature before serving.

 - Fudgy Frosted Chocolate Mint Brownies

 Let me know what you thought with a comment and rating below.
 You can also take a picture and tag me on Instagram @houseofnasheats or share it on the Pinterest pin so I can see.

 Mississippi Mud Brownies

-- 1 1/2 cups pecans, coarsely chopped and divided
+- 1 ½ cups coarsely chopped pecans, divided

 - 2 cups powdered sugar

-- Preheat oven to 350 degrees.
-Line a 9x13-inch baking pan with a parchment paper sling or spray with cooking spray.
+- Preheat oven to 350°F. Line a 9x13-inch baking pan with a parchment paper sling or spray with cooking spray.

 - In a large bowl, cream together the butter and sugar until light.
 Add in the eggs and vanilla and beat until smooth.
 Add cocoa, flour, baking powder, salt, coconut, and 1 cup of the chopped pecans and stir to combine.